11 Jul HOW MUCH DOES A NEW ROOF REALLY COST?

 Aggressive sales teams undergo months of training by General Contractors and are expected to do one thing.
 Seek out and find hail damaged areas, knock on doors and offer a free roof inspection.
 Then, take over your insurance claim.

 They are not interested in placing an honest bid for the work.
 Providing you with a real estimate of their own could leave thousands of dollars of insurance money on the table.
 They want all of your insurance money.
 Not some of it.

 Don’t be Fooled

+Look closely.
 Although some of these contractors may be giving you written estimates, most are using the same price list as the insurance companies.
-Again, not wanting to leave any money on the table.
-If your contractors estimate looks exactly like your insurance companies estimates, then the contractor is not providing you with a true honest estimate.
+They do not want to leave any money on the table.
+If your contractors estimate looks exactly like your insurance companies estimates, then the contractor is not providing you with true honest pricing.
 They are attempting to keep all your insurance money.

 True Roofing Costs

 True and honest roofing prices should range between $1.85 to $2.75 a square foot, based on 3 key factors.